George-Francis-GT/hello-world/README.md

 	- IN/OUT ENC - Can software-block names be matched to axes?
 (3 and 4 are axes 5 and 6).

 	- axi_lite_slave.vhd - only a subset of the some ack lines are used (see lines 196-206 and 252-261)

-	 -SFP Power-Up reset not working.
-Probably due to reset_i coming from axi_reset not server startup. (clock currently comes from ST1 clock-gen which isn't set upt until kernel boots)
+	 - SFP Power-Up reset not working.
+Probably due to reset_i coming from axi_reset not server startup.
+	   (clock currently comes from ST1 clock-gen which isn't set upt until kernel boots)

 Hardware that isn't implemented in GUI: